 Two distinct forms characterize a new single family residence.
 A low box in the front contains the more social areas including the entry, kitchen, and majority of the main living space.
 Negotiating zoning rules, a two story house-form is positioned in the rear with its gable end oriented perpendicular to the street.
-The guest room and bath are located downstairs and the master area and bath are stacked above, reached by a cantilevered stair.
+The guest room and bath are located downstairs and the primary bedroom and bath are stacked above, reached by a cantilevered stair.
 The remainder of the house-form defines a double height area in the main living space.
 A transfer beam within the roof sandwich quietly marks the transition between the two forms and frames views towards the back of the house and the patio.
 On the east wall a large picture window is placed directly under the beam, subverting the weight of the loads above.

 Following the contours of the site, a pair of continuous steps cut across the main living space and out through the patio, which occupies the remaining buildable area.
 The sectional shift establishes two distinct levels on the ground floor, pairing indoor and outdoor spaces based on respective elevations.
-A 45-foot operable glass wall connects the spaces and further underscores this pairing.
+A 45-ft operable glass wall connects the spaces and further underscores this pairing.
 Furniture and plants would migrate back and forth across the line of glass depending on the weather.

-The primary space making devices— the window wall, the continuous steps, and the two distinct overall forms— yield a character that is at once joint and discrete without being overly specific.
+The key space making devices— the window wall, the continuous steps, and the two distinct overall forms— yield a character that is at once joint and discrete without being overly specific.
 Rather than functioning as lines of differentiation, their organization create a rich series of spaces unusual at this scale.

-Location: West Linn, OR
+Location: West Linn, Ore.

 Structural engineer: Haffner Consulting Engineering